-Your child leaving for college is a major transition for the whole family, and getting ready for that transition includes more than figuring out what to pack.
+Your child leaving for college is a major transition for the whole family, so getting ready for this moment includes more than figuring out what to pack.

-With the right preparation and attitude, you can skip the stress and focus on celebrating change.
+With the proper preparation and attitude, you can skip the stress and focus on celebrating change.

 To start, check out our favorite college tips for parents below.